Learning Disability Today

 Several respondents referred to the Winterbourne View scandal – the assessment and treatment unit where BBC Panorama exposed abuse of people with learning disabilities.
 Six workers were subsequently jailed, though the proprietors and inspectors escaped sanction (Flynn, 2012).
 In response, the government declared an action plan with the aim of returning people in such units to appropriate support in their local areas by June 1, 2014.

-When this deadline passed, it was revealed that 3,250 people were still detained in such units (Challenging Behaviour Foundation & Mencap, 2014).
+When this deadline passed, it was revealed that 3,250 people were still detained in such units (Challenging Behaviour Foundation and Mencap, 2014).
 Given the state of local services revealed by our survey, it is no surprise to us that the target was not met and the spectre of institutional abuse still haunts families of people with learning disabilities.

 The experience of the learning disability community in Haringey reflects the nationwide impact of austerity policies.
 The lack of a concerted national response to these measures is also reflected locally.
 The survey was completed shortly before council elections in May and we forwarded a summary of the results to all candidates, calling upon them to pledge to support services for vulnerable people.
 Only a small number responded and all the major parties ignored the concerns expressed.
 Even though some councillors recognised the predicament facing people with learning disabilities, they felt unable to make any commitment to resisting further austerity measures.